RedPointGlobal/redpoint-mdm/README.md

 --docker-username=$your_docker_username --docker-password=$your_docker_password \
 --namespace redpoint-mdm
 ```
-4. Create a secret that contains the certificate files for your custom domain.
-This is required by the default installation which deploys and configures an Nginx ingress controller.
+4. Create a kubernetes secret that contains the certificate files for your custom domain.
+This is used by the default nginx ingress controller to terminate TLS for your custom domain.
+If this secret is not created, you will get a ```502 Bad Gateway``` when you try to access the MDM Web UI
 ```
 kubectl create secret tls mdm-tls --cert=$your_tls_cert --key=$your_tls_key --namespace redpoint-mdm
 ```